 Citizen Input Needed for Climate and Clean Energy Progress

 As we begin the new year, we decided to take a quick look at federal policies that would benefit from public feedback while they continue to work their way through the legislative process.
-The Build Back Better Act is a conerstone for this administration’s agenda, and will benefit greatly from your voice.
+The Build Back Better Act is a cornerstone for this administration’s agenda, and will benefit greatly from your voice.
 See our Clean Energy Policy Watch page to find your legislators.
-Read below for our background and summary of this legisltation.
+Read below for our background and summary of this legislation.

 Climate Action and Clean Energy Needs

 Laws and regulations focusing on building resiliency to climate change are a priority.
 Current proposals in Congress are designed to accelerate the decarbonizing of our energy transmission network, make it more robust to the changes, and begin to improve on carbon capture through better vegetation.
 When implemented it will positively impact our friends and neighbors in Pennsylvania and New Jersey and the nation, from coastal communities to urban centers and across the rural landscapes.

 Two primary legislative bills contained significant actions for clean energy and protecting communities from the current and future impacts of climate change.

 The traditional Infrastructure Bill (now labeled Infrastructure Investment and Jobs Act) was pared down to primarily address funding for roads, bridges, and other infrastructure.
 The final bill cut out climate provisions, the most important of which was establishing a federal Clean Energy Standard (CES).
 It has passed and is now signed legislation.

 The administration’s Build Back Better Plan was modified to include many of the pared-out provisions above, including a modified CES and over $550 billion in climate spending.
 This money is directed at reducing climate-impacting emissions and preparing communities for climate change impacts.